|Library Closed Oct. 28 - Note that the Temple Terrace Public Library will be closed on Monday, Oct. 28 for building maintenance.|

-• Audit Committee Appointment: Certified Public Accountant – The City of Temple Terrace Audit Committee was created in March 2010 in accordance with Florida State Statute 218.391, which required the establishment of such a committee.
-The Audit Committee is comprised of a City Council Member, a Certified Public Accountant (CPA), and the Finance Director, who provides staff support.
+• Auditor Selection Committee Appointment –The City of Temple Terrace Auditor Selection Committee was created in March 2010, and revised in July 2019, in accordance with Florida State Statute 218.391, which required the establishment of such a committee.
+The Auditor Selection Committee is comprised of a City Council Member, a Certified Public Accountant (CPA), and a City Resident with financial or accounting experience.
+The City Manager and/or Finance Director participates during the audit firm selection process in an advisory position and provides staff support.

-According to Audit Committee Policy, the CPA is to be selected by the City Manager for a term that coincides with the expiration of the approved audit contract.
-The CPA will serve on the Audit Committee with Council Member Gil Schisler and Finance Director Lyn Boswell.
-Meetings will be quarterly or on an as needed basis and will be held in City Hall, 11250 N. 56th Street, Temple Terrace.
+According to the Auditor Selection Committee Policy, the City resident is to be selected by the City Manager for a term that coincides with the expiration of the approved audit contract.
+The City resident will serve on the Auditor Selection Committee with Council Member Gil Schisler and Certified Public Accountant Peter Steffens.
+Meetings will be quarterly or on an as needed basis and will be held in City Hall, 11250 N. 56th Street, Temple Terrace, Florida.Persons interested in being considered for appointment to the Auditor Selection Committee should send an email of interest and resume to Executive Assistant Jeannie Barlow at firstname.lastname@example.org.
+Interested applicants must be City residents with financial or accounting experience.
+The closing date for receiving applications is 5:00 pm on Tuesday, October 29, 2019.

-• Code Compliance Neighborhood Inspection Program – The Temple Terrace Code Compliance Department conducts annual “neighborhood sweeps,” temporarily shifting code enforcement officers from their assigned zones to focus on specific areas of the city.
-The central southeast neighborhoods (Zone 9) including the communities bounded by Druid Hills Road to the north, Temple Terrace Highway to the south, N. 78th Street to the west and Morris Bridge Road to the east have been selected for inspection, beginning Thursday, August 22 and continuing through the end of the week.
+• Neighborhood Sweeps - The Central northeast neighborhoods (Zone 5) including the communities bounded by E. Fowler Avenue to the south, Druid Hills Road to the north, North Riverhills Drive to the west, and North 62nd Street to the east have been selected for inspection, beginning Thursday, October 24 and continuing through the end of the week.
 These inspections will take place between 8am and 5pm.
-Code enforcement officers will verify that dwellings, accessory structures, yards and vehicles are consistent with City Code standards.
+Code enforcement officers will be in this neighborhood to verify that dwellings, accessory structures, yards and vehicles are consistent with City Code standards.
 Officers will not walk onto property to inspect it.
-If a violation is observed from the right-of-way, a courtesy notice will be left at the residence identifying the item(s) of concern.
+If a violation is observed from the right-of-way, a courtesy notice will be left identifying the item(s) of concern.

 • Website Accessibility - The City of Temple Terrace is in the process of assessing our website’s accessibility, and will be undertaking efforts to identify and address areas needing improvement while ongoing a total redesign that should launch in December.
 If you encounter difficulties navigating this site or accessing its contents, click here to submit an Accessibility Feedback Form or call 813.506.6404.
 View our Accessibility Statement.